 Being a solopreneur means making a choice for freedom.
-In short, the business you create won't be an end in itself, but a mean to give you more freedom while creating value for others.
-In this article, we're going to see three online business models you can use to start your solo business.
+In short, the business you create won’t be an end in itself, but a means to give you more freedom while creating value for others.
+In this guide, we’re going to see three online business models you can use to start your solo business.

 What is and what is not a solo-business?

 Macmillan dictionary defines a solopreneur as a business owner who works and runs their alone.
 Although this definition is correct, it also carries some flaws.